MahaGadiyaram/My_Projects/Recipe_Recommender/README.md

 Contents:

-1.Scraper notebooks : To make API calls and get the data , I did basic Extraction and Cleaning of data here.
-Since I had limited points to make API calls I created 9 scrapers to get random calls with API keys.
+1.Scraper notebooks : In these notebooks I made API calls and got the data , I did basic Extraction and Cleaning of data here.
+Since I had limited points to make API calls I created 9 scrapers to make random calls with API keys.

 2.all_recipes: Merging all recipes from 9 scrapers and further Feature Engineering